antoniogbn/tprog/README.md

 # Using TPROG with SSH :
-This example shows how to use TPROG to add dial-peer configuration using SSH command line instructions to a [Cisco Voice Gateway] (https://www.cisco.com/c/en/us/td/docs/voice_ip_comm/cucme/srnd/design/guide/cmesrnd/gatewy.html).
+This example shows how to use TPROG to add dial-peer configuration using SSH command line instructions to a [Cisco Voice Gateway](https://www.cisco.com/c/en/us/td/docs/voice_ip_comm/cucme/srnd/design/guide/cmesrnd/gatewy.html) .

 ...